-In our experience it is still the case the pensions are all too often not valued properly in divorce proceedings, leading to one of the couple – and it is invariably the wife – being ‘short-changed.’
+In our experience it is still the case the pensions are all too often not valued properly in divorce proceedings, leading to one of the couples – and it is invariably the wife – being ‘short-changed.’

-The financial calculations involved in divorce proceedings are being further complicated by increasing life expectancy.
+The financial calculations involved in divorce proceedings are being further complicated by increasing life expectancy

 Traditionally, solicitors have relied on the Duxbury Tables, particularly where divorce occurs in later life and one partner is to receive a lump sum which is intended to support him or her for the rest of their life.

-However these tables were drawn up in 1992 (by Mrs Duxbury’s accountant) and life expectancy has increased significantly since then.
+However, these tables were drawn up in 1992 (by Mrs Duxbury’s accountant) and life expectancy has increased significantly since then.
 Equally importantly, accepted rates of growth on investments have decreased significantly.

 We have some serious doubts regarding these tables, and yet they are still being relied on in many of the divorce cases that we see – often to the significant disadvantage of the wife.